rutikdevops/DevOps-Project-1/README.md

 # 5. Passwordless connection between Jenkins to Ansible server :-
-Follow same steps of point no. 4 for jenkins to ansible connection
+Follow same steps from point no. 4 for jenkins to ansible connection